The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Overview

 The Rise and Fall of Ziggy Stardust and The Spiders from Mars is about a bisexual alien rock superstar named Ziggy Stardust.
 It was not initially conceived as a concept album; much of the story was written after the album was recorded.
 Tracks rewritten for the narrative included "Star" (originally titled "Rock 'n' Roll Star"), "Moonage Daydream", and "Hang On to Yourself".
 Some reviewers have categorised the record as being a rock opera, although Paul Trynka argues that it is less an opera and more a "collection of snapshots thrown together and later edited into a sequence that makes sense."
 The characters were androgynous.
 Mick Woodmansey said the clothes they had worn had "femininity and sheer outrageousness".
 He also said that the characters' looks "definitely appealed to our rebellious artistic instincts".
 Nenad Georgievski of All About Jazz said the record was presented with "high-heeled boots, multicolored dresses, extravagant makeup and outrageous sexuality".
 Bowie had already developed an androgynous appearance, which was approved by critics, but received mixed reactions from audiences.

 The album's lyrics discuss the artificiality of rock music in general, political issues, drug use, sexual orientation, and stardom.
 Stephen Thomas Erlewine described the lyrics as "fractured, paranoid" and "evocative of a decadent, decaying future".
 Apart from the narrative, "Star" reflects Bowie's idealisations of becoming a star himself and shows his frustrations at not having fulfilled his potential.
 On the other hand, "It Ain't Easy" has nothing to do with the overarching narrative.
 The outtakes "Velvet Goldmine" and "Sweet Head" did fit the narrative, but both contained provocative lyrics, which likely contributed to their exclusions.
 Meanwhile "Suffragette City" contains a false ending, followed by the phrase "wham bam, thank you, ma'am!"
 Bowie uses American slang and pronunciations throughout, such as "news guy", "cop" and "TV" (instead of "newsreader", "policeman", and "telly" respectively).
-Richard Cromelin of Rolling Stone called Bowie's imagery and storytelling in the track some of his most "adventuresome" up to that point, while James Parker of The Atlantic claims Bowie is "one of the most potent lyricists in rock history".
+Richard Cromelin of Rolling Stone called Bowie's imagery and storytelling in the track some of his most "adventuresome" up to that point, while James Parker of The Atlantic wrote that Bowie is "one of the most potent lyricists in rock history".